 Jason: So yeah, you're looking at the multiple touch points you've got, of which the SERPs is one.
-Your website is another.
+Your website is going to represent another.

 It's on Google Podcast applications.
 Even in the SERPs.

-I don't need people to visit my site to see my super-valuable content.
-What I need to do is push the content out where they are.
-Because Facebook, Twitter, LinkedIn, Amazon, Google — are all trying to stop people leaving their site.
+My super-valuable content, I don't need people to visit my site to see the content.
+What I need to do is push the content out from where they are.
+Because Facebook, Twitter, LinkedIn, Amazon, Google — that's where you're trying to stop people leaving their site.

 Make sure that your content is branded and that your brand message gets across.
-When people are ready to buy, they will come for you.
+When people are ready to buy, they're looking for you.

 Raney: That makes a ton of sense.
 That's how people work.
 How they search.
 What they're doing.